 In diabetic neuropathy, nerve damage occurs due to high blood sugar in the bloodstream.
 In addition to damaging nerves, it can also damage the blood vessels that supply your nerves.
 When nerves don’t receive enough oxygen, they may not function well.

-The National Institute of Diabetes and Digestive and Kidney Diseases estimates that up to half of people that have diabetes have peripheral neuropathy.
+The National Institute of Diabetes and Digestive and Kidney Diseases estimates that

 2. Vitamin deficiency

 Vitamin deficiencies can be caused by not having enough of a specific vitamin in your diet, or by a condition in which the vitamin isn’t absorbed properly.

 Some vitamins are important to the health of your nerves.
 Examples include:

 A deficiency in these vitamins can cause a tingling sensation to occur in your hands or feet.